Integrating Revit, BIM, and Power BI: Unlocking Digital Twin Insights in Construction

 - Cost control: Build dynamic dashboards that update automatically

-- Quality assurance: Visualize inspection data and compliance metrics spatially
+- Quality assurance: Visualize inspection data and simulate the impact of potential issues

 Interactive 3D dashboards empower stakeholders to drill down into specific model elements—materials, costs, timelines—enabling early issue detection and faster, more informed decisions.